 We have already waxed lyrical about the brilliance of diminutive Italian playmaker Gianfranco Zola plenty of times on this site already.

 Zola rose to prominence with Serie A side Napoli and formed part of their title-winning side in 1990, where he played alongside the legendary Diego Maradona before moving on to form part of a cult Parma side in the nineties.

 He signed for Chelsea in 1996 as the Premier League welcomed several exciting imports and his supreme technical ability would soon become the thing of legend.

 So good was the former Italy international at taking free-kicks that opposition managers often sent their teams out with instructions not to concede fould around the edge of their own box, as with Zola’s dead-ball ability it was akin to giving away a penalty.

 Thierry Henry – 12 goals

-Thierry Henry is in this authors opinion anyway the greatest attacking player the Premier League has ever seen.
+Thierry Henry is, in this author’s opinion, the greatest attacking player the Premier League has ever seen.

-He was the main man in the great Arsenal teams of the early noughties.
-The former France international’s pace, skill and lethal finishing ability made him almost impossible to play against in his prime.
+He was the main man in the great Arsenal teams of the early noughties, the former France international’s pace, skill and lethal finishing ability making him almost impossible to play against in his prime.

 David Beckham – 15 goals